Development Guide¶

 Module Breakdown¶

-zorac/commands.py - Command Registry (NEW)
+zorac/commands.py - Command Registry & System Message

 - Centralized registry of all interactive commands